tuya/tuya-weapp-demo/README.md

 - #### Experience device function

-   After adding the device, you can click the device on the switch to debug the MQTT push notification.
+   After adding a device, you can click the device on the switch to debug the MQTT push notification.
 It is recommended to use the getDeviceSpecifications function in the api.js file to get the instruction set to prevent possible inconsistencies in the DP field names.
 The content of the push notification will be displayed on the page after the command is sent.

 - #### Supported device functions
   The current full version Demo supports device control, push notification, adding devices (pairing), and home module.